RajaImayaBharathi/RajaImayaBharathi/README.md

 <h1 align="center">Hi there, I'm Raja Imaya Bharathi 👋</h1>

+👋 About Me

+Hi, I'm Raja Imaya Bharathi, currently pursuing a B.Tech in Information Technology (3rd year) at Sri Shakthi Institute of Engineering and Technology.
+I'm a passionate full-stack web developer with over 3 years of freelancing experience, specializing in building resilient, scalable, and user-friendly applications.

+In addition to my freelance work, I'm the Software Developer Head at OPM Corporation, where I lead a team of developers, successfully managing and delivering multiple projects under tight deadlines.

+I also have strong knowledge in cloud technologies and cloud administration, which helps me design, deploy, and manage cloud-based solutions that are scalable and secure.
+I'm always eager to learn new technologies, solve challenging problems, and contribute to impactful projects.

 <p align="center">
   <a href="https://github.com/RajaImayaBharathi"><img src="https://komarev.com/ghpvc/?username=RajaImayaBharathi&color=blue&style=flat-square" alt="Profile views" /></a>
   <a href="https://github.com/RajaImayaBharathi?tab=followers"><img src="https://img.shields.io/github/followers/RajaImayaBharathi?label=Followers&style=social" alt="GitHub followers" /></a>